GuidoGrimaldi/chiton-ecology/README.md

-# About me
+# About

-This is the repository from the manuscript *Lighting up boulder reefs: influence of fluorescent substrates on biofluorescent chitons distribution*
+This is the repository for the manuscript: "*Lighting up boulder reefs: Influence of fluorescent substrates on the distribution of  biofluorescent chitons.*